ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

    representing the ``Store protocol`` and ``World protocol``.
 These are core protocols maintaining the autonomous world's operation.
-One handles low-level data storage implementation, while the other manages high-level resource usage and management, including resource registration and internal and external permission control.
+One handles low-level data storage implementation, while the other manages high-level resource usage and management, including resource registration and access control.